lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 1. In the **Author and Deploy** blade of the Data Factory, click **New dataset** button on the toolbar and select **Azure Blob Storage**.
 We will create a dummy dataset for the Hive activity that runs the addpartitions.hql script that does not requires any input/output dataset in the data factory.

 1. Update the dataset JSON to the following snippet and click **Deploy** to create the dummy dataset.
+We will use this dummy dataset to perform partition creation in HiveQL.

 	````JavaScript
 	{